m-GDEV/Sportify/README.md

-# Aura
+# Sportify

-Aura is an app that motivates you to do good deeds and contribute to the economy of favours.
+A social community building app that allows you to find people with a common passion for sports.